chmcewan/Provisio/README.md

     $ provisio include <path>

 supports decomposition of provisioning scripts so that common configurations (e.g. base Linux) can be shared amongst different systems (e.g. web and database servers).
-Cacheing is conserved across systems, whereas one-time executions are not.
+Cacheing is conserved across systems.
+One-time executions are not.

 ## Example